 The senior credit facility contains various financial covenants, including covenants with respect to leverage ratio, interest coverage ratio and fixed charge coverage ratio, as well as covenants restricting us from undertaking specified corporate actions, including, asset dispositions, acquisitions, payment of dividends and other specified payments, changes of control, incurrence of indebtedness, creation of liens, making loans and investments and transactions with affiliates.
-We were in compliance with our financial and restrictive covenants under the credit facility at December 31, 2004.
+We were in compliance with our financial and restrictive covenants under the credit facility at September 30, 2004.

-In connection with the Bonita Bay acquisition, Prestige Brands also issued \$210.0 million of $9^1/4\%$ senior subordinated notes due 2012.
+In connection with the Bonita Bay acquisition, Prestige Brands also issued \$210.0 million of 91/4% senior subordinated notes due 2012.
 The notes are guaranteed by Prestige Brands International, LLC and all of its domestic subsidiaries, other than the issuer, on a senior subordinated basis.
 The indenture governing the notes contains covenants restricting specified corporate actions, including, incurrence of indebtedness, payment of dividends and other specified payments, making loans and investments, creating liens, asset dispositions, acquisitions, changes of control and transactions with affiliates.
-We were in compliance with the covenants under the indenture governing the notes at December 31, 2004.
+We were in compliance with the covenants under the indenture governing the notes at September 30, 2004.

-We anticipate using \$100.0 million of the net proceeds from this offering to repay borrowings under the senior credit facility's tranche C term loan and \$84.0 million of net proceeds from this offering to redeem a portion of the 91/4% notes.
-We anticipate that we will incur a pre-tax charge of approximately \$10.8 million on the early extinguishment of debt with the proceeds of this offering.
+We anticipate using \$ million of the net proceeds from this offering to repay borrowings under the senior credit facility's tranche C term loan and \$ million of net proceeds from this offering to redeem a portion of the 91/4% notes.
+We anticipate that we will incur a pre-tax charge of approximately \$ million on the early extinguishment of debt with the proceeds of this offering.
 This relates primarily to the write-off of unamortized debt issuance costs and redemption premiums.
-In addition, we expect to amend the senior credit facility, effective upon completion of this offering, to among other things, increase available borrowings under the revolving credit facility from \$50.0 million to \$60.0 million.
+In addition, we expect to amend the senior credit facility in connection with this offering to, among other things, increase available borrowings under the revolving credit facility from \$50.0 million to \$ million.
 For more information, see "Description of Principal Indebtedness-Prestige Brands Senior Credit Facility."